Peperomia Pepperspot is one of the lesser-known of the 1000-plus Peperomia varieties. Pepperspot is easy to take care of, especially for beginners.

 As far as transplanting goes, this plant prefers to be root-bound.
 When it needs a new pot, select one 1″-2″ inches bigger than its current container.
 Re-pot in the early spring.

 Grooming and Maintenance

 Removing dead growth and damaged leaves.
-Peperomia plants do well with pruning, to keep it looking how you want it.
+Peperomia plants do well with pruning to keep them looking how you want them.

 Popular Easy To Grow Peperomias For The Home

 - How To Grow The Hope Peperomia

 - How To Care For Pixie Peperomia Teardrop

 Peperomia Pepperspot Propagation

 Peperomia Pepperspot is one of the easier plants to propagate.